Best Profitec Espresso Machines (2021 Reviews)

 That includes a custom-made E61 group head, stainless steel boilers, PID temperature control, and a whisper-quiet rotary pump.
 An upgrade to the PID yields an impressive 2 bar of steam pressure.

 If that’s not enough, Profitec machines are now available with a flow control modification.
-Flow control is soaring in popularity right now as it allows you to tease new and exciting flavours from specialty coffees (2).
+Flow control is soaring in popularity right now as it allows you to tease new and exciting flavors from specialty coffees (2).

 The latest edition maintains the mirror-finish steel casing of previous models but has some gorgeous aesthetic upgrades.
 You’ll find eye-catching black pressure gauges, revamped branding, and chrome-capped knobs.